 If decisions are to be made by consensus, then there needs to be a framework in place for reaching consensus.
 Who has a vote over which types of decision, and who gets the casting vote in deadlock situations?
 When and how should decisions be elevated to higher authorities?
 The decision making framework should be set out in the context of a wider technical strategy and guiding principles that inform the direction of the project.

 RFCs require a strong governance model.
-RFCs are all about consensus-based decision making, but decisions will need to be taken by an authority in situations when consensus cannot be found.
+RFCs are all about consensus-based decision making, but decisions will need to be taken by an authority in situations where consensus cannot be found.
 The design authority would normally be a technical lead or architect, and in the context of a bottom-up decision making environment they would ideally operate in a benevolent dictator capacity.

 Conclusion